What Is Chorioamnionitis?

 - Vaginal discharge with an unusual smell

-It is very important to be seen by your health care provider if you develop any of the symptoms above.
+It is very important to see your health care provider if you develop any of the symptoms above.
 Since many of these symptoms may occur due to other conditions, getting the proper diagnosis and treatment can be critical to your child’s health.

 Diagnosing Chorioamnionitis

-To diagnose chorioamnionitis, your doctor will ask you about your past health history and any symptoms you are currently experiencing, as well as perform a physical exam.
+To diagnose chorioamnionitis, your doctor will ask about your past medical history and current symptoms and perform a physical exam.

-In order to detect the presence of any harmful bacteria, your doctor may recommend an amniocentesis, which involves using a needle to take a small amount of amniotic fluid to analyze.
+To detect the presence of harmful bacteria, your doctor may recommend an amniocentesis, which involves using a needle to withdraw a small amount of amniotic fluid for analysis.
 A lab test may also be performed to check for infection.

-In some cases, a doctor may use ultrasound to monitor the health of the fetus.
+In some cases, a doctor may use an ultrasound to monitor the health of the fetus.

 Complications from Chorioamnionitis